 **This post may contain affiliate links.
 That just means that if you purchase products using my links, I will receive a small commission at no extra cost to you**

 You will need:

 The following tools are optional but it will save time (and expletives) trust me!

-Cotton ball holder- Used to clean the plate between uses.
-You can use a regular cotton pad to clean the plate but I guarantee you will smudge the design you just stamped on your nails.
-Who wants to spend all that time getting a perfectly stamped image only to ruin it by cleaning your plates?
+Cotton ball holder- You have to clean the plate between uses.
+You can use a regular cotton pad to clean the plate, but I guarantee you will smudge the design you just stamped on your nails.
+Who wants to spend all that time getting a perfectly stamped image, only to ruin it by cleaning your plates?
 Not me, been there done that and will never attempt that ever again!
 There's a button at the top of the cotton ball holder.
 When you press it, a metal claw comes out and grabs the cotton ball.

 Lint roller- I use this to clean my stamper between uses.
-Just press the leftover polish onto the sticky lint roller and the image will come right off.
+Just press the leftover polish onto the sticky lint roller, and the polish will come right off.
 You can get them at any dollar store.

 Let's get started!
 I recommend stamping on a paper towel for easy clean up.

 Paint your nails any colour of your choice.
 Use a light stamping polish for dark nails and vice versa.
 It'll help the image stand out.
 After 2 coats of polish, apply a top coat and let it dry.
 You can stamp on top of gel polish as well.
 Cure in between coats, and wipe off the sticky layer off with isopropyl alcohol before you stamp.

-Apply your stamping polish over half of the design you want to use.
-If you use less polish it helps you get a crisp, clear image.
+Apply your stamping polish over the design you want to use.

 Next, use your scraper or credit card to scrape the polish across the design.
 Scrape quickly at a 45 degree angle and don't apply too much pressure.